 Fees are subject to an annual review.
 For programmes that last longer than one year, please budget for up to an 8% increase in fees each year.

 More about tuition fees, living costs and financial support.

 University of Bristol students and graduates can benefit from a 25% reduction in tuition fees for postgraduate study.
 Check your eligibility for an alumni discount.

-Workers with design skills are 47% more productive in their jobs and whilst already contributing £209bn to the UK economy and that value is growing at a faster rate than the rest of the economy.
-(Design Council, 2018)
+Workers with design skills are 47% more productive in their jobs and, whilst already contributing £209bn to the UK economy, their value is growing at a faster rate than the rest of the economy (Design Council, 2018).

 You may create a social entrepreneurial venture or join an existing one.
 Whatever you choose, you'll be able to hit the ground running.

 You will graduate with a portfolio of work that shows what you can do - you may even have an emergent venture.
 You will have built a network of contacts to draw on whether you are starting-up or seeking innovative roles.